eicrud/eicrud/README.md

 };
 ```

-And finally, register your service :
+And finally, register your service.

 ```typescript
 @Injectable()